open-rmf/free_fleet/README.md

 ![](../media/nav1_sim_architecture.jpg)

 > [!WARNING]
-> The Nav1 integration has only been tested in simulation and in ROS 1 Noetic, and is currently still using a fork of [zenoh-plugin-ros1](https://github.com/aaronchongth/zenoh-plugin-ros1), to support bridge namespacing.
-This will be updated after contributions to upstream has been made.
+> The Nav1 integration has only been tested in simulation and in ROS 1 Noetic, and currently requires a source build of [zenoh-plugin-ros1](https://github.com/eclipse-zenoh/zenoh-plugin-ros1), to [support bridge namespacing](https://github.com/eclipse-zenoh/zenoh-plugin-ros1/pull/225).
+This will be updated after the feature has been added to a release.

 Check out the [docker compose integration tests](.github/docker/integration-tests/nav1-docker-compose.yaml) for an overview of how the integration can be set up.